Primary Sources in the Humanities

 Books & Periodicals

-To find books & periodicals held by the Maine Womens Writers Collection, The New England Osteopathic Heritage Center, University History Collections or another of our special collection or archives, use the advanced search and limit the location to the collection name.
+To find books & periodicals in the Maine Womens Writers Collection, The New England Osteopathic Heritage Center, University History Collections or another of our special collection or archives, use the advanced search and limit the location to the collection name.
+Search for terms such as: archives, correspondence, description and travel, diaries, early works, or personal narratives.

 Basic Elements of a Finding Aid